Bedrock-OSS/bedrock-wiki/docs/blocks/block-tags.md

 ## Vanilla Block Tags

 Vanilla block tags are tags built specifically for blocks.
-They can give some vanilla feature to the blocks which are tagged with them.
+They can give some vanilla features to the blocks which are tagged with them.

 | VanillaBlockTags | Vanilla Usage                                                        | Description  |
 | ---------------- | -------------------------------------------------------------------- | ------------ |